 Ultrasound is used to detect gallstones, as well as abnormalities in the liver, kidney, pancreas and spleen.
-It is also used to monitor kidney transplant patients.

 Blood Vessel Stenosis/Disease